 Can Our Charity Collaborate with a Business & Still Issue Tax Receipts?

 Cause-related marketing is a collaboration between a registered charity or nonprofit organization and a for-profit partner.
-The aim is to boost the sale of the for-profit partner's goods or services, with a portion of the proceeds earmarked for the charity.
+The primary aim of this partnership is to boost the sale of the for-profit partner's goods or services, with a portion of the proceeds earmarked for the charity.

 If the value of the benefit exceeds 80% of the donation, the charity cannot issue a receipt, according to the Canada Revenue Agency (CRA).
-However, there's a caveat known as the "de minimis rule."
+It's crucial to navigate these complexities responsibly, ensuring compliance and maintaining the integrity of the partnership.

-If the charity cannot issue a receipt due to these rules, the for-profit partner may explore claiming the expenses from the cause-related marketing arrangement as an advertising expense.
+Suppose the charity cannot issue a receipt due to these rules.
+In that case, the for-profit partner may explore claiming the expenses from the cause-related marketing arrangement as an advertising expense.
+It's essential to note that cause-related marketing can be a powerful way to increase a charity's fundraising prowess and revenue.

 Similar Topics